NBPHE Launches Public Health Nursing Survey

 How long will it take?

 Approximately 30-45 minutes altogether.
-The entire survey set is 44 questions followed by profile questions where you can submit some professional information about yourself.
+The survey includes 44 questions, followed by profile questions where you can submit professional information about yourself.

 Will my answers remain confidential?

 Yes.
 We will not ask for your name.
 We will analyze responses in the aggregate and will not share or review your individual response set.
 The survey will ask for an email address, but providing your email is optional.
-Collecting email addresses from respondents will allow us to share the results of the study but will not be tied to your responses.
+Collecting email addresses from respondents will allow us to share the study results, but we will not link them to your responses.

 Who put together the survey questions?

-Members of a public health nursing job task analysis committee were carefully selected to represent a mix of nurses at a supervisor level from non-profits, private section employers, and health departments.
+The organizers carefully selected members of the public health nursing job task analysis committee to represent a mix of nurses at a supervisor level from non-profits, private section employers, and health departments.
 In December 2024, they participated in a two-day workshop with measurement specialists who led them through a training process and assisted them in developing a set of tasks that represent the most common tasks performed in public health nursing.

 What happens after the survey is completed?

-The survey will close on April 30, 2025.
-The job task analysis committee will review the responses and consider which tasks did not have adequate responses to be included in the final data set.
+The survey closes on April 30, 2025.
+The job task analysis committee will review responses and identify tasks lacking sufficient input for inclusion in the final data set.
 They will also review all open comments submitted through the survey.
-Following this, the NBPHE will analyze the remaining data set and publish a draft report on the common functions in public health nursing on a region-by-region basis across the globe.
+Afterward, the NBPHE will analyze the remaining data set and publish a draft report on the common functions in public health nursing on a region-by-region basis across the globe.
 NBPHE will also perform a factor analysis on a subset of responses which will be the basis for the development of a content outline for a public health nursing certification exam.
-An analysis of the responses and a deidentified data set will be made available to partner organizations to use for their own analysis.
+We will provide partner organizations with an analysis of the responses and a de-identified data set for their own analysis.